pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

 - **`uploadGitHubReleaseMessage`**: The contents of this *text* file is used by the `uploadGitHubRelease` script as the contents of the release message, as visible to the user, for the 'continuous' release section.

-- **`dockerFunctions`**: A collection of shell functions used by the `uploadDockerImage` script to automate the upload of the Docker images to Docker Hub.

 - **`listFilesByChangeTime`**: A simple shell script which lists the files in the buildScripts directory by most recently changed files first.